FasterXML/jackson/CONTRIBUTING.md

 As to document to download, you have 2 choices:

-* Standard Jackson [Contributor License Agreement](../../blob/master/contributor-agreement.pdf) (CLA) is a one-page document we need from every contributor of code (we will request it for pull requests), used mostly by individual contributors
+* Standard Jackson [Contributor License Agreement (2026)](../../blob/master/CLA-jackson-2026.pdf) (CLA) is a one-page document we need from every contributor of code (we will request it for pull requests), used mostly by individual contributors
-* [Corporate CLA](../../blob/master/contributor-agreement-corporate.txt) is used by Corporations to avoid individual employees from having to send separate CLAs; it is also favored by corporate IP lawyers.
+* [Corporate CLA](../../blob/master/contributor-agreement-corporate.txt) is used by Corporations to avoid individual employees from having to send separate CLAs; it is also favored by some corporate IP lawyers.

 of which the first option is more commonly used (by over 90% of contributors).